Content KPIs

 Finding the right key figures

-Such key figures are sometimes called "vanity metrics": They are essentially there to flatter one's vanity.
-For example: Anyone responsible for social media channels is probably familiar with the pressure to have more fans and followers than the competition.
-But it's as if a retail store is primarily concerned with having more visitors than the store next door.
+Such key figures are sometimes called “vanity metrics”: They are essentially there to flatter one’s vanity.
+For example: Anyone who is responsible for social media channels is probably familiar with the pressure to have more fans and followers than the competition.
+But it’s as if a retail shop is primarily concerned with having more visitors than the shop next door.
 Of course it is important to attract potential customers.
 However, rent and salaries are only generated from sales, not from the number of visitors.
-It is much more important to attract the right visitors - and to convince them of what you have to offer.
+It is much more important to attract the right visitors – and to convince them of what you have to offer.

 Social media followers